Deco-Project-26-01/demo-repository/README.md

 ![Proof HTML](https://github.com/Side-Project-26-01/demo-repository/actions/workflows/proof-html.yml/badge.svg)

 # Welcome to your organization's demo respository
-This code repository (or "repo") is designed to demonstrate the best GitHub has to offer with the least amount of noise.

 The repo includes an `index.html` file (so it can render a web page), two GitHub Actions workflows, and a CSS stylesheet dependency.